-Item 7 - Types of Clients Our clients are individuals, families, businesses, and organizations.
-Some of our clients are high net worth people and about 40 are considered wealthy by a standard minimum of \$2.1mm in liquid assets threshold.
+Item 7 - Types of Clients The Adviser's clients are individuals, families, businesses, and organizations.
+Some of our clients are high net worth people.
 The accounts managed include brokerage accounts, individual retirement accounts, trusts, business organizations, and pension and profit-sharing plans.
-We generally request a minimum of \$100,000 per client relationship.
-We don't necessarily impose a required minimum at the outset of a new relationship.
-We can waive our minimum on a case-by-case basis, and we can decline to take any new account.
-Item 8 - Methods of Analysis, Investment Strategies and Risk of Loss A. Methods of Analysis PAA applies a holistic approach to investment management.
+Peregrine PAA requests a minimum of \$100,000 per client relationship, although its not required at the outset of a new relationship.
+PAA can waive the minimum on a case-by-case basis, and can decline to take any new account.
+Northline Northline does not impose a minimum dollar value of assets or other conditions for opening or maintaining an account.

+Item 8 - Methods of Analysis, Investment Strategies, Application of Investment Strategies, and Risk of Loss A. Methods of Analysis PAA applies a holistic approach to investment management.
 This means that many sources and tools are used to determine the construction of securities portfolios.
-Ultimately securities chosen for purchase are based on a confluence of macroeconomic factors, business performance, and technical analysis.
-Security prices have a tendency to move in the same direction.
+Ultimately, securities chosen for purchase are based on a confluence of macroeconomic factors, business performance, and technical analysis.
+Securities prices have a tendency to move in the same direction.
 Some securities selected for client portfolios may move inversely to the market or other stocks within client portfolios.
 These securities are chosen intentionally even though they may fall in value in a rising market or rise in value in a falling market.
-The purpose of these securities is to protect an investment account from market declines.
+The purpose of these securities is to protect an investment account from abrupt market declines.
 PAA uses research and investment analysis from many sources.
 These sources include widely circulated publications and non-public economic research.
-PAA also applies the extensive investment and trading experience of senior portfolio manager, Dan Botti, to manage client portfolios.
+PAA also applies the extensive investment and trading experience of Dan Botti, its investment manager.
 B. Investment Strategies PAA uses several strategies to serve its clients.

 1. Appreciation We invest in securities with a purpose of achieving appreciation.
 This strategy is implemented with listed stocks, bonds, and mutual funds.
 The holding period for this strategy varies according to the economic environment.
-Generally, this holding period ends up being less than a year, but can be longer.
+Generally, this holding period ends up being less than a year but can be longer.

 2. Income Client investments generate income.
 These include stocks, bonds, mutual funds, certificate of deposits and cash-like instruments.
-3. Trading PAA relies on trading profits and believes it offers a unique service by attempting to generate consistent trading profits.
-This strategy could constitute very short term holding periods.
+3. Trading PAA uses active stock market trading as a strategy.
+Peregrine believes it offers a unique service by attempting to generate consistent trading profits.
+This strategy could constitute very short-term holding periods.
 Numerous variables will be used as consideration to determine the holding periods.
+Client accounts of Northline do not use this strategy.
 4. Short Selling PAA can use short selling as a hedge for conventional equity ownership.
 Short selling has often resulted in losses for clients.
-PAA can use this strategy for non retirement accounts to hedge against general stock market declines.
-5. Margin We may borrow money from custodian brokers to buy securities for clients.
+PAA can use this strategy for non-retirement accounts to hedge against general stock market declines.
+5. Margin PAA may borrow money from custodian brokers to buy securities for clients.
 This is called "buying on margin".
 Margin is used to borrow against the value of securities to buy other securities.
+6. Options Option strategies can be used for appreciation and for income.
+This strategy is rarely used, however.
+7. Hedge Funds and alternate advisors The Adviser can place money with hedge funds and other advisors/managers.
+These investment alternatives require separate consent documents from our clients.
+The use of these managers is rare.